-Parents should never be so preoccupied with their own problems that they fail to meet the child(ren)'s needs.
+Parents should never be so preoccupied with their own problems that they fail to meet the children's needs.
 Separation of the parents usually has a worse impact on the children than on the parents, a fact both parents should never forget.

 Each parent should openly, honestly, respectfully and regularly communicate with the other parent to avoid misunderstandings.
-They should never argue about the child(ren) in front of them.
+They should never argue about the children in front of them.

 Parents should discuss all differences regarding their separation and financial issues between them and parenting decisions out of the presence of the child.
-Both parents should always try to present a united front in handling any problems with the child(ren).
+Both parents should always try to present a united front in handling any problems with the children.

 Generally, children have the right to regular and continuing contact with both parents.
-Parents should arrange all time-sharing and exchanges together and not through the child(ren).
-The child(ren) should never be the messenger between the parents.
+Parents should arrange all time-sharing and exchanges together and not through the child.
+The child should never be the messenger between the parents.